 Balanced costs (infrastructure versus attached stations).

-The cost of the communications technology proposed here is only a small fraction of the cost of the infrastructure it uses to serve this application.
+The incremental cost of the communications technology proposed to serve this application is consistent with the value of the service provided.

 Known cost factors.

 Cost factors are known based on experience with elements of the technology already in the field as part of other applications